-NRA or the National Recruitment Agency which shall soon be set up for conducting a Common Eligibility Test (CET) for all non gazetted and non-technical Group B and Group C jobs under IBPS, SSC and RRB.
+NRA or the National Recruitment Agency is an autonomous and self-reliant body, approved by the Union Cabinet for conducting a Common Eligibility Test (CET) for all non gazetted and non-technical Group B and Group C jobs under IBPS, SSC and RRB.

-The Organisation got a nod from the Union Cabinet, chaired by PM Narendra Modi, on August 20, 2020, and is expected to make the recruitment process in Government sector more transparent and convenient.
-As per the latest updates, the first common test for IBPS, RRB and SSC exams is expected to be conducted in September 2021 tentatively.
+The Organisation got a nod from the Union Cabinet, chaired by PM Narendra Modi, on August 20, 2020, and is expected to make the recruitment process in the Government sector more transparent and convenient.
+As per the latest updates, the first common test for IBPS, RRB, and SSC exams is expected to be conducted in September 2023 tentatively.

 ** It must be noted that NRA has only been approved as yet by the Cabinet and details about its implementation, exam pattern and conduct of CET shall be notified to the candidates once a final structure for the same is released by the Government.